openflighthpc/retype-documentation/Retype_Documentation/using_environment/Working with Data and Files/Organising_data_on_your_research_environment/your_home_directory.md

 icon: dot-fill
 ---

 The shared filesystem includes the home-directory area for the `flight` user which is created when your research environment is launched.
 Linux automatically places users in their home-directory when they login to a node.
-By default, Flight Compute will create your home-directory under the `/users/` directory, named `flight` (`/users/flight`).
+By default, the research environment will create your home-directory under the `/users/` directory, named `flight` (`/users/flight`).

 The Linux command line will accept the `~` (tilde) symbol as a substitute for the currently logged-in users’ home-directory.
 The environment variable `$HOME` is also set to this value by default.
 Hence, the following three commands are all equivalent when logged in as the user flight: